ls1intum/Artemis/docs/user/communication.rst

 |message-with-references|

-Reference Messages
-""""""""""""""""""

-If users want to refer to other messages, they can integrate a simple pattern including the hashtag (``#``) combined with the message identifier.
-A message's identifier is appended to the message title (such as seen in the screenshots above).

-When clicking a message reference used in a message's text, the user is navigated to the referenced message.

 Reference Course Exercises
 """"""""""""""""""""""""""
 Users can refer to exercises of the current course, via the dropdown menu ``Exercise`` available on the posting markdown